 Everybody was shocked at the loss of such a vibrant man at the young age of 51.
 The stores closed on hearing the news and again for the funeral as a wave of grief swept the company.
 Many Managers and their staff sent condolences to Mrs Woolworth and Fred's son, Norman Bailey Woolworth.
 The Company President, Hubert Parson, travelled to London for the funeral of his friend and one-time trainee.
 He also tabled a moton of condolence which was read at a full shareholder's meeting attended by the whole British Board.
 The resoluton survives.
 It was hand typed and signed in ink.
 It reads:

-MINUTES OF A MEETING OF SHAREHOLDERS OF F. W. WOOLWORTH & CO.
+MINUTES OF A SHAREHOLDERS MEETING OF F. W. WOOLWORTH & CO.
 LTD.